-USES: This medication is used to help relieve moderate to severe ongoing pain (such as due to cancer).
+USES: This medication is used to help relieve severe ongoing pain (such as due to cancer).
 Morphine belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.

 The higher strengths of this drug (90 and 120 milligrams per capsule) should be used only if you have been regularly taking moderate to large amounts of narcotic pain medication.
 These strengths may cause overdose (even death) if taken by a person who has not been regularly taking narcotic medication.

 Do not use the extended-release form of morphine to relieve pain that is mild or that will go away in a few days.
 This medication is not for occasional ("as needed") use.